everpeace/vagrant-mesos/README.md

 $ ./vagrant destroy
 ```

-Multinode environment with EC2
+Multinode environment with EC2(VPC)
 ----
-Because we require to assign private IP addreses to VM instances, this Vagrantfile use Amazon VPC (you'll have to set subnet_id and security grooups both associated to VPC instance).
+Because we require to assign private IP addreses to VM instances, this Vagrantfile use Amazon VPC (you'll have to set subnet_id and security grooups both associated to the same VPC instance).

 ### Cluster Configuration
 You have to configure some additional stuff on `cluster.yml` related to EC2.
 Please note that